-Façade: The exterior wall of a building.
+Façade: All the wall planes of a building seen from one side or view.

-Façade Transparency: The amount of transparent window glass or other openings in the façade of a building, relative to the overall surface area of the façade.
+Façade Transparency: The amount of transparent window glass or other openings in the Façade of a building, relative to the overall surface area of the façade.